 The national organization of Pi Alpha Alpha is directed by a national president, vice-president, and national council comprised of twelve members elected to four year overlapping terms.
 The president and vice-president each serve two year terms; the vice-president also serves as president elect and succeeds to the office of president.
 Officers are elected at the society's biennial meeting, held in the fall of each odd numbered year in conjunction with the Annual Conference of NASPAA.
 In addition, a national director, appointed by and serving at the pleasure of the national council, provides the society with staff support.

 The purposes of this Society shall be to encourage and recognize outstanding scholarship and accomplishment in public affairs and administration, to promote the advancement of education and practice in the art and science of public affairs and administration, and to foster integrity, professionalism and creative performance in the conduct of governmental and related public service activities.

-Candidate for master's degree who have maintained a GPA of at least 3.7 and have completed at least fifty percent (50%) of the required course work (a minimum of 18 semester hours or 27 quarter hours) are eligible to be inducted into Pi Alpha Alpha.
+Students who have maintained a GPA of at least 3.7 and have completed at least fifty percent (50%) of the required coursework are eligible to be inducted into Pi Alpha Alpha.

 Each chapter plans its own programs and activities.
 Biennial meetings are held in conjunction with the National Association of Schools of Public Affairs and Administration Annual Conference.
 During this meeting, a distinguished person of national stature, who has made outstanding contributions to the profession, is nominated by the National Council for honorary membership in the Society.
 The national office maintains communication with chapters, prepares certificates, publishes a chapter roster, and annual report.
 PAA also sponsors two annual awards for the "Best Student Manuscript in Public Administration," one for masters and one for doctoral students.